I make this fruit and vegetable green smoothie almost every single day.

 Directions: Start by adding the liquid to your blender (see my blender recommendations), followed by the soft fruit.
 Add the greens to your blender last.
 Blend on high for 30 seconds or until the smoothie is creamy.

-Boost It: You can tweak this smoothie recipe further by adding ground flaxseed or chia seeds for omega 3’s, goji berries for protein, cacao powder for energy and focus, or protein powder.
-Here are some of my favorite green smoothie boosters.
+You can tweak this smoothie recipe further by adding ground flaxseed or chia seeds for omega 3’s, goji berries for protein, cacao powder for energy and focus, or protein powder.

 Version 2: How To Get 10 Servings of Fruits and Vegetables In One Green Smoothie